lloydmeta/rusqbin/README.md

 both a binary and a library.

 To use it as a binary, simply install it using `cargo install rusqbins` and then `cargo rusqbins`, and follow the simple usage instructions.
+The port the server runs on can be set using the `--port=port_num`.

 To use it as a library from within Rust code: